WELCOME to the OLIVE branch counselling service

 Thursday 2.30pm-4.30pm

-If you have an urgent need to speak to someone please contact your GP or Samaritans
+If you need to speak to someone urgently, please contact your GP or call the Samaritans on 116 123

 Before I came to The Olive Branch , I was hyper-vigilant and jumpy, anxious about everything and uncertain whether counselling will be helpful.
 My constant “churning” stomach and terror of the unknown meant that I had difficulty in finding any joy in life.
 I was surprised how helpful I found the simple process of talking, and relieved at being able to share my negative thoughts and self perception in a non-judgmental environment.
 My therapy is still ongoing, but I am more able to see how little I trust myself – or others – and it is becoming clearer to me that this fear has its roots in a chronic lack of self-belief, residual since childhood.